darsa-group/darsa-group.github.io/content/post/2022-novo-phd/index.md

 ---
-title: PhD Position in "Developing Hierarchical Deep Learning to Improve Automatic Classification of Pests and Biodiversity Monitoring in Agroecosystems"
+title: PhD Position in "Hierarchical deep learning for better automatic pest classification and biodiversity monitoring in agroecosystems"

 # Summary for listings and search engines
 summary: We are looking for a talented PhD student to work on this exciting project at Aarhus University.